marblejs/docs/overview/routing.md

 );
 ```

 Decoded path parameters are placed in the `req.params` property.
 If there are no decoded URL parameters then the property contains an empty object.
-For the above example and route `/bob/12` the `req.params` object will contain the following parameters:
+For the above example and route `/bob/12` the `req.params` object will contain the following properties:

 ```typescript
 {